Hoover Historical Society names scholarship grant recipients - Shelby County Reporter

 Ria Shah of Hoover High looked at the advantages of digital education in her essay, noting adaptation was a learned skill.

-Carlo and Dianne Joseph, owners of V & W Supply Company, are the sponsors for Hoover High School.
-Shah is attending the University of Florida.
+Carlo and Dianne Joseph, owners of V&W Supply Company, are the sponsors for Hoover High School.

-For the third year, a student enrolled at RC3 received a $1,000 worth of equipment with which to enter the work force immediately upon graduation.
+For the third year, a student enrolled at RC3 received $1,000 worth of equipment with which to enter the work force immediately upon graduation.

-Natalie Coleman, Career and Technical Specialist, along with the Skilled Trades lead instructor, Rex Hare, and an in-house committee, selected Luis Sanchez as the recipient of the Skilled Trades Scholarship.
+Career and Technical Specialist Natalie Coleman, Skilled Trades lead instructor Rex Hare and an in-house committee selected Luis Sanchez as the recipient of the Skilled Trades Scholarship.

 Sanchez also wrote an essay about the effect of the pandemic on his training.

-“It was hard to learn as much as I wanted as we were only able attend the school twice per week,” he wrote, adding enrollment in the Skilled Trades allowed him “to explore the different trades.
+“It was hard to learn as much as I wanted as we were only able attend the school twice per week,” he wrote, adding enrollment in the Skilled Trades allowed him “to explore the different trades.”
 “With the help of RC3, I have been able to interview with various companies and have received an offer from one of them.”

-Sanchez recommends the skilled trades academy to anyone not certain of what they want to do after high school.
+Sanchez recommends the Skilled Trades academy to anyone not certain of what they want to do after high school.

 The award was sponsored by Signature Homes, and President Jonathan Belcher and Hoover Historical Society President Jim Langley were on hand on Signing Day to present $1,000 worth of tools to help Sanchez get started on his career.